RocketFuel-BlockChain-Inc/rocketfuel-readme/readme.md

 where

-- ORDER_ID - order->id in your shop(need for statistics)
+- ORDER_ID - order identifier in your shop (is needed for statistics)
-- AMMOUNT - total ammount
+- AMMOUNT - total ammount of money (purchase amount)
-- CART - array of cart items(products), format for example
+- CART - array of cart items (products), for example

     [
         [